 Furthermore, we considered how many body parts were easily accessible with each ball's specific size and shape.
 As outlined above, we moved through three different "phases" in an attempt to determine each massage ball's versatility.
 We assessed whether each ball provided what it was intended for and worked as marketed.
 We then went one step further and looked at each one through a hyper-critical lens and wondered, is this ball good for relaxation and mobility as well as deep tissue work?

 We don't know about you, but we appreciate minimalism.
 The best part about a super versatile ball is that an all-in-one tool creates far less clutter in your gym bag or around the house.
 Our favorite ball for versatility is the TriggerPoint Foam MB1.
 This gentle EVA foam sphere is extra versatile because of its softer surface.
 Many of the balls we tested were too hard for more tender or tight areas, so this foam option ended up satisfying those needs more adequately.
-And despite its softness, it's still firm enough to work for super tight areas that require a bit more leverage.
+And despite its softness, it's still firm enough to work for super-tight areas requiring more leverage.

 The Tumaz 3-in-1 Set is another super versatile option.
 Its versatility is somewhat obvious because there are three separate shapes included.
 More subtle differences like different surface textures and the variance of shapes mean you can likely find something for any body part.